 Does this apply universally for successful groups and cultures?
 How are great cultures built and sustained?
 To answer these questions, Coyle spent 4 years researching exceptionally-successful groups and comparing them with less successful ones.
 He found that these cultures stood out not because of the intelligence or skills of individual members, but because of their relationships.
 These in turn were built on 3 critical skills: (i) building safety, (ii) sharing vulnerability, and (iii) establishing purpose.

-In this free Culture Code summary, we’ll give a brief overview of these 3 vital skills.
+In this Culture Code summary, we’ll give a brief overview of these 3 vital skills.
 For more details, including empirical background and ideas for nurturing the skills in your groups, do get a copy of our full 14-page summary for more details.

 The Culture Code: Overview of the 3 Core Skills